hotkit/fostgres/Cpp/fostgres/File-upload.md

 Allowing users to upload files to your servers is a dangerous thing to do, both for your servers and for other users of your web site -- some care needs to be taken.

 Complex media types should be checked for compromises.
 This includes image formasts, PDFs and documents.

+## Garbage collection of old files

+Fostgres will create new files in response to file data in requests, but it will never remove any files.
+Removal of files that are no longer referenced from the database is the responsiblity of the